gonimo/gonimo/front/doc/Gonimo-Architecture.md

 need to be responded to.
 Components needing this information, will simply have a [HasModel](https://github.com/gonimo/gonimo/blob/2073d6e10e2862a016bf46770ad3c457d685fc0f/front/src/Gonimo/Client/AcceptInvitation/UI.hs#L32) definition that includes `Account.HasAccount`.

+## Module Structure

+I usually split up a component in at least two modules, one containing the public facing API, which specifies the interface of the component as seen by other components, building upon its services.
+This module is called like the component, in the case of `Account`, this would be, well, `Account`.
+This is the module users of the component will import.
+The other module, which re-exports the API module also includes the implementation, the specification of needed dependencies and the `make` function for actually building the component.
+This module needs to be imported for setting up the component.
+Which usually will be a single place.

+This splitup is obviously not required, but makes it easy to swap out the implementation.

+Illustrated with our `Account` example, we have:

+- [Gonimo.Client.Account](LINK): The Interface: `Config` and `Account` datatypes and accompanying type classes, `HasConfig` and `HasAccount`.
+- [Gonimo.Client.Account.Impl](LINK): The implementation: `Model`, `ModelConfig`
+  accompanying constraints, `HasModel` and `HasModelConfig` and of course the actually implementing code and the compoments `make` function.

 # How it works

 Now that you know all the ingredients, let's have a look how this all plays out together: